thearyadev/MSRF/README.md

 1. Create a new directory to work with the project files.
 This example will use `./msrf-home`. `cd ./msrf-home`
 2. Run the following command: ```curl -o msrf-v0.5b.zip https://codeload.github.com/thearyadev/MSRF/zip/refs/tags/v0.5b && unzip msrf-v0.5b.zip && rm msrf-v0.5b.zip```
 3. A new directory has been created, `./msrf-home/msrf-v0.5b.zip`.
 CD into this directory.
+4. Open the file `./msrf-home/configuration.yaml` in an editor.
+Change the line `mode: APPLICATION` to `mode: SERVER`
-4. Run the command `docker build -t msrf_05b .`.
+5. Run the command `docker build -t msrf_05b .`.
 This will create a docker image.
-5. Run the command `docker run -d -p 50947:50947 msrf_05b`
+6. Run the command `docker run -d -p 50947:50947 msrf_05b`
-6. Navigate to `http://<IP_ADDRESS>:50947` in your web browser.
+7. Navigate to `http://<IP_ADDRESS>:50947` in your web browser.

 Work in progress.